DNWD843/knigopoisk/README.md

 # KnigoPoisk

-An application for searching and exploring books.
+An application for books searching and exploring.

 #### main features:
 - javascript